Märchenbrunnen

-The Märchenbrunnen (simply the "fountain of fairy tales") is located in the Volkspark Friedrichshain in Berlin.
+The Märchenbrunnen (simply the "fountain of fairy tales") is located in the Volkspark Friedrichshain in Berlin, Germany.
 In 1893 the authorities of Berlin issued the artistic entrance to the People's Park Friedrichshain.
 The fountain of fairy tales was commissioned by the National Park and later designed by Ludwig Hoffmann.
 Hoffmann put forward the idea of a fountain in the park to depict fairy tales.
 Hoffmann describes this in his memoirs.

 Design

 Overall Plan

 The overall designs for the fountain complex came from architect and longtime Berlin city councilor, Ludwig Hoffmann.
 The centerpiece of the design is a 34 × 54 m fountain in Neo-Baroque style.
-The fountain basin is made up of four cascading waterfalls which contain one large and nine smaller individual fountains, as well as seven water-spouting frog figurines, one of which is denoted as being The Frog Prince.
+The fountain basin is made up of four cascading waterfalls which contain one large and nine smaller individual fountains, as well as seven water-spouting frog figurines, one of which is denoted as being the Frog Prince.
 On the east side, the cascading pool is enclosed by a semicircular arcade; a succession of arches.
 In the center of the nine arches is a large stone bowl which is decorated with sculptures of dogs' heads.
 Above the arcade is a complete gallery containing sculptures of various animals from folklore and literary fairy tales.

 Behind the arcade is fountain called the Dolphin Fountain (German: Delphinbrunnen), which has a diameter of 8 m.
 Designed with concentric circles, the rim of the pool is adorned by sculptures of children with fairy-tale animals.
 It was created by sculptor Georg Wrba.